What Steps Should I Take When I Receive a Settlement Check from an Estate?

 2. Review the Distribution Statement

-North Carolina law requires the personal representative to provide a distribution statement showing how they calculated your share (N.C.
-Gen. Stat. § 28A-18-17).
+Pennsylvania law generally requires the personal representative to account for estate administration and proposed distribution through the Orphans’ Court audit process or a family settlement agreement, rather than under North Carolina law.
 Compare the figures in that document to your understanding of the estate’s assets.
 If you spot a discrepancy, discuss it right away.

 3. Endorse and Deposit Promptly

 Sign the back of the check exactly as your name appears on the front.
 Deposit or cash it as soon as you can.
-Unclaimed funds may escheat to the State under the unclaimed property laws (Chapter 116B, Article 3), so don’t let the check go stale.
+Unclaimed funds may escheat to the Commonwealth under Pennsylvania unclaimed property laws, so don’t let the check go stale.

 4. Keep Accurate Records